cssm/knowledge-base/Index/Information Technology/Firefox.md

 	- [Firefox Search Shortcuts](Firefox%20Search%20Shortcuts.md)
 	- [Firefox Extensions](Firefox%20Extensions.md)
 	- Type this one into search bar
-		- `about:logins` - open firefox password manager
+		- `about:logins` - open Firefox password manager
 		- `about:performance` - memory usage and energy impact of open tabs, add-on's etc.
 		- Type `about:config` in search bar -> press `Accept the Risk and Continue` -> in `Search preference name` bar paste any command listed below
 			- `services.sync.prefs.dangerously_allow_arbitrary` - set to `true` to sync ALL configs